Learning the Lessons issue 44 (plain text format)

 Su Wilshire is an Assistant Portfolio Director at HMICFRS.
 She leads on vetting and counter-corruption.

-Case 4 – Police officer shares sensitive information about an organised crime group
+Case study 4 – Police officer shares sensitive information about an organised crime group

 This case was investigated by the force’s anti-corruption unit as part of a directed investigation by the IOPC.